Can you really cook frozen burgers on a Blackstone griddle? Absolutely! We’ll show you how…

 What Temp Should You Cook Frozen Burgers On A Blackstone Griddle?

-When you’re cooking frozen burger patties, you want to aim for a medium heat of about 300° to 350° Fahrenheit.
+When you’re cooking frozen burger patties, you want to aim for a medium heat of about 300 degrees to 350 degrees Fahrenheit.
 If you’re cooking surface is too hot the outside will burn before the inside finishes cooking.

 Cooking it over medium heat will give you the best results with a deliciously crispy outside and a juicy interior full of flavor.

 How Long Do You Cook A Frozen Burger?

 Depending on your burger’s thickness and the heat you’re cooking at, total cooking time will be about ten to fifteen minutes.

 Your best bet is to go by temperature rather than cooking time as you want to make sure your burger’s interior reaches 160 degrees F to kill any potential bacteria.

 Cooks with lots of experience can tell a burger is done by look and touch, but to be completely sure it helps to have a reliable instant read thermometer handy.

 Frozen burger patties can taste just as good as fresh hamburger meat, and if anything it might even be safer because there’s less opportunity for bacteria to be introduced into the meat.